 When an application is completed online, the date of application is the date the application is submitted online.
 The date of application for a paper application will be the date of receipt in an agency office or the date of the postmark if received via the United States Postal Service (USPS).
 The application filing date is used to determine the earliest date for which Medicaid can be effective.
-Medicaid eligibility is effective the first day of the month if the individual was eligible at any time during that month provided the individual was a Delaware resident on the first of the month.
-If not a Delaware resident on the first of the month, Medicaid will be effective the date the individual became a Delaware resident.
+Medicaid eligibility is effective the first day of the month if the individual was eligible at any time during that month provided the individual was a Delaware resident on the first of the month, Medicaid will be effective the date the individual became a Delaware resident.